RTXteam/RTX-KG2/README.md

   - `synonym`: a list of strings with synonyms for the node; if the node is a gene, the first entry in the list should be the official gene symbol; other types of information can for certain node types be found in this list, such as protein sequence information for UniProt protein nodes.
+The entries in the node synonym property (which is of type list) are not guaranteed to be `id` fields of actual nodes in KG2.
+Also, they are not comprehensive; if node Y is related to node X by a `biolink:same_as` relation type, there is no guarantee that Y will be in the synonym property list for X (in most cases, it won't be).
   - `update date`: a string identifier of the date in which the information for this node object was last updated in the upstream source database; it has (at present) no consitent format, unfortunately; it is usually not `null`.